BaseChip/RulesBot/README.md

 -----
 # Important
 If you want to use this bot, you have to insert your token in the KEYS.py file

+## Inspired
+This bot is inspired by the Rubicon Bot